 Situated a stone’s throw away from Broad Street, Broadway Plaza’s Odeon is the UK’s only iSense screen offering floor-to-ceiling screens that also stretch wall-to-wall make for an eye-poppingly vivid experience and new ear tingling sound from Dolby® Atmos™ to bring you closer to the film.
 There’s also free car parking available for customers.

 The magical Electric Cinema in central Birmingham is the oldest working cinema in the UK.
 Opened in 1909, the refurbished Electric is not short on home comforts with its luxury sofa seating, waiter service and full bar.
 What better way to enjoy independent and intelligent mainstream films.
 Plus they’ve real surprises now and then, such as old favourites like Jaws accompanied live by the Electric Cinema Film Orchestra.
-The Electric also hosted a private birthday party for Katy Perry when she visited Birmingham in 2011.

 At the Midlands Art Centre see the most compelling output from the world of art house; all in a fantastic venue that’s a real cultural melting pot.
 Just across town, the Piccadilly has the finest Asian cinema, while places like Cineworld or Vue at Star City also show a regular programme of Bollywood’s best.

 Tucked away in the Custard Factory is a gem of a theatre/cinema space which has been waiting for its chance to shine.

 The Mockingbird Bar and Theatre features a packed programme of entertainment.
 With a 96-seated maximum capacity, it is an exclusive space which offers an intimate, atmospheric experience in live events and unconventional cinema.